jonathan-vella/azure-landing-zones/Az Policy Remediation via Az Automation/README.md

 -Did somebody remove a required Resource Type extension accidentally?
 APA will try to resolve it in the next (12) hours.

-AzurePolicyAutomator enables eventually consistent Azure Policy goverance for All Policy assignments in the Azure tenant.
+AzurePolicyAutomator enables eventually consistent Azure Policy governance for All Policy assignments in the Azure tenant.

 ## Overview